kotoMJ/security-showcase-android/README.md

 Very lightweight but powerful solution is using [RootBear library](https://github.com/scottyab/rootbeer) which is also used by [KeystoreCompat](android-keystore-compat/readme.md) library.
 Another solution is to use robust google solution [SafetyNet](https://developer.android.com/training/safetynet/index.html) (used for example by AndroidPay solution).
-SafetyNet is complex online/offline security solution, but it require Google Play Services dependency.
+SafetyNet is complex online/offline device checking solution, but it requires Google Play Services dependency.

 ## Json Web Token ##